 - Always look for a breeder that has breed papers for the parents.

 Do you think the Boglen Terrier is the perfect companion for you?
 Let’s look into your options for finding your next pup!

 Breeders & Puppy Prices

-Finding a breeder that specialized is Boston Terriers and Beagles isn’t an issue.
-They are a common designer dog breed and there are many reputable breeders that produce them.
+Finding a breeder that specializes in Boston Terriers and Beagles isn’t an issue.
+They are a common designer dog breed, and there are many reputable breeders that produce them.
 A well-bred Boglen Terrier could cost you $600-$800, which is expensive for a small dog.